Social Commerce in China

-Live Commerce Trends in China: Market to Exceed US$1 Trillion by 2026
+Live Commerce Market China: GMV to Exceed US$1 Trillion by 2026

 Woman Social Commerce

-• Live Commerce Market Growth: The live commerce market in China reached a GMV of US$540.3 in 2022, and is forecast to grow consistently, reaching US$1.1 trillion by 2026.
+• Market Growth: Live commerce in China generated a market GMV of US$540.3 billion in 2022.
+Its growth is expected to continue, with a forecast of US$1.1 trillion by 2026.

-• Explosive Trajectory of Leading Platforms: Alibaba's livestreaming service, Diantao, and TikTok's counterpart, Douyin, are the most widely used live commerce platforms among Chinese consumers.
+• Leading Platforms: Alibaba's live streaming service, Diantao, and Douyin are the most popular live commerce platforms for Chinese users.
 Douyin jumped from a GMV of US$5.8 billion in 2019 to US$222.6 billion in 2022.

-• Live Commerce Trends 2024: Motivated by the high revenue potential, a variety of companies and streamers are joining the live commerce fray in China.
-The most recent trends on the scene include quiet selling and quiet luxury, weekly fashion shows by international brands, and various forms of livestream hosts.
+• Live Commerce Market Trends: With a high earnings potential come the companies and streamers participating in China's live commerce market.
+Current trends on the scene include quiet selling and quiet luxury, weekly fashion shows by international brands, and all types of live streaming hosts.

 Live Commerce in China: GMV to Surpass US$1 Trillion by 2026